kristopolous/DRR/indycast.net/about.md

+##### Bulk Queries with JSON output

 These endpoints can be conveniently queried in bulk using a server query tool, located in `tools/server_query.py`.

 It can query any endpoint on any number of stations and parse JSON if desired.
 For instance, if I wanted to see how much disk space kpcc is using I can do the following:

     $ tools/server_query.py -k disk -c kpcc
     {"url": "kpcc.indycast.net:8930", "latency": 2.824465036392212, "disk": 2000112}